-Use leftover Easter egg dye or cups of colored vinegar to create bright and colorful process art while doing a fun and easy kitchen science experiment.
-This baking soda and vinegar experiment engages kids’ creativity and imagination and is perfect for ages 4-8.
+Use leftover Easter egg dye or cups of colored vinegar to create bright and colorful baking soda and vinegar art!
+This baking soda and vinegar experiment engages kids’ creativity and imagination while teaching them simple kitchen science.

 Setting Up the Baking Soda and Vinegar Experiment

 *This post contains affiliate links.
 Please see our disclosure policy.

 Getting this kitchen science experiment ready was super easy.

 I gathered six jars and filled them about halfway full of vinegar.
 We squeezed a few drops of food coloring into each jar so that we made the entire rainbow: red, orange, yellow, green, blue, and purple.

 Leftover Easter egg dye could be used for this experiment instead since vinegar is used to dissolve the little colored tablets.
 Either way will yield fantastic results!